GenshinImpactAssistant/GIA-Document/en_US/FAQ.md

 - Check if the file path is fully English or underscored
 - Check if the submodule is successfully cloned
+- If prompted with `No module name win32gui`, please restart GIA Launcher.

 Q: What should I do if I get stuck with a lot of text popping up after launching GIA Launcher?